The relationship between predator and prey is not always what it seems.

 The answers to those questions depends on which portion of the mule deer population needs help the most — adults or fawns.

 Just like humans, black bears are ominivores, meaning they eat both plants and animals.
-But unlike many of us, the vast majority of a black bear's diet — 75 to 85 percent — consists of plants.
+The vast majority of a black bear's diet — 75 to 85 percent — consists of plants.

 The flesh of animals that were dead when the bears found them makes up about 10 percent of a black bear's diet.
 The rest of a bear's diet consists mostly of amphibians, reptiles, small mammals, fish, ants and other insects.